NiklasBeierl/writeups/defcon23qual/archive-bunker/writeup.md

 ## Exploration

-We get website with some doomsday-paranoid advertising for storing your CI / CD artifacts in super-secur bunker.
+We get website with some doomsday-paranoid advertising for storing your CI / CD artifacts in a super-secure bunker.
 We interact with the application through what looks like a military-grade rugged computer terminal with shitty control buttons.
 We can upload `zip` or `tar` archives by drag'n'dropping them into the screen and then we can browse the uploaded archives and see the contents of the contained files.
 We can also hit a mysterious `prep-artifacts` button that will make a `app-main--<timestamp>` archive appear, containing some weird text files.